 After selecting VRRP as the Protocol Type, click the IPv4 Address, and IPv4 DSCP tabs to display the following page:

-ACL > ACL Configuration Wizard - Create IPv4 ACL-VRRP
+Figure 4.148 - ACL > ACL Configuration Wizard - Create IPv4 ACL-VRRP

-Fragments: Select the Fragments option to include packet fragment filtering.
 Source: Select the source information.
 The values are Any, Host and IP.

 Destination: Select the destination information.
 The values are Any, Host and IP.